dikhan/terraform-provider-openapi/README.md

 ## Overview

-API terraform provider is a powerful full-fledged terraform provider that is able to configure itself on runtime based on a [Swagger](https://swagger.io/) specification file containing the definitions of the APIs exposed.
+API terraform provider is a powerful full-fledged terraform provider that is able to configure itself at runtime based on a [Swagger](https://swagger.io/) specification file containing the definitions of the APIs exposed.
 The dynamic nature of this provider is what makes it very flexible and convenient for service providers as subsequent upgrades to their APIs will not require new compilations of this provider.